shikha-16/Women-in-Technology/Contributing.md

 3. Please make sure you include comments in your code wherever necessary.
 4. **Include only one commit in each of your pull requests.**
 5. Attach screenshots whenever any changes are made to the design, stylesheets, layout etc. of the website.
+6. All PRs to be made in the #website branch only.